-Figure 2: Production of various speech sounds.
-For voiced sounds, the primary sound source is provided by the Warding vocal lokts.
-For vowel sounds these quasiperiodic publics of air are monified by the resonance properties of the pharynx and the oral cavity.
-For nasal sounds, the nasel cavity is coupled to the oral cavity.
-For voiced fricatives (e.g. /zl) three is a secondary sound source when air is channelled through a nerrow opening in the vocal tract to produce a turbulent flow.
-For unvoiced sounds, there is no sound produced by the vocal folds, but there is a source in the vocal tract, such as a constriction at some point in the vocal tract (e.g. /s/), or an occlusion which is refleased suddenly (e.g. (pl).
+Figure 2: Poduction of various speech sounds.
+For voiced sounds, for voiced sounds the primary sound source is provided by the Whatflay occal folds.
+For vowel sounds these quesiperiodic publies of air are modified by the resonance properties of the phayms and the oral cavity.
+For nasal sounds, the nasal cavity is coupled to the oral cavity.
+For the provided friestly fit is used to the provided the sound cavity.
+For sound source, for the provided provided the sound source for the provided friestly fit is used to the sound source for the provided friestly sound source for the provided friestly fit is so as executive. air is channelled through a nerrow opening in the vocal tract to produce a turbulent flow.
+For unvoiced sounds, there is no sound produced by the vocal folds, but there is a source in the vocal tract, such as a constriction at some point in the vocal tract (e.g., /s/l, or an occlusion which is released suddenly (e.g., /p/l).

-Figure 3: Identified spectral representation of the production of a spectrum which consists of a fundamental frequency the voca spectrum which consists of a fundamental frequency the voca which increasing frequency lapportunity.
-It difficultues The voca the increasing frequency lapportunity.
-It difficultues The voca task there are the blow 4 kHz which cause the source spectrum to be modified as that the harmonics in the vicinity of the resource for a fundament in the vicinity of the resource to be modified as that the harmonics in the vicinity of the resource perform.

-Spectral Properties of the Acoustic Speech Waveform

-The speech mechanism can be treated as a source-filter system, where the source of sourd is produced by the interaction of an airsteam with the glotits, or with a constriction or occlusion in the vocal tract; or both; and this sound source is then filtered acoustically by the pharmogeal. and possibly mask collection.
-It is partners, then, to consider the spectral properties of this sound source-filter system for the various speech sounds.
+Figure 3: Idealised spectral representation of the production of a socied sound.
+The coupling-look pulses from the vocal folials have a spectrum which consists of a fundamental Requery this voice possible from the pulse of the tract frequency response curve has several resonant frequencies locally three or fund below 4 bits which causes the source special to be modified so that the harmonics in the violating of the resource to be modified so that the harmonics in the violating of the resource to be modified so that the harmonics in the violating of the resource to deep the pulse of the pulse of the pulse of the control of the pulse of the the pulse of the the pulse of the the pulse of the pulse of the the pulse of the the pulse of the pulse of the pulse of the the pulse of the the pulse Spectral Properties of the Acoustic Speech Waveform The speech mechanism can be treated as a source-filter system, where the source of sound is produced by the interaction of an airsteam with the glottis, or with a constriction or exclusion in the vocal tract; or both; and this sound source is then filtered acousticility by the resonance properties of the vocal tract; comprising oral, the properties of the vocal tract (comprising oral, then, to consider the spectral properties of this sound source-filter system for the visious speech sounds.
 The final spectrum of the speech sound at the lips (and perhaps nostrils) is a combination of the source and filter characteristics of the sound system at a particular time.
 The individual source spectra, the frequency response characteristics of the vocal tract, and the final combination of these two to produce various sound spectra is illustrated in Figure 3.

-Models of Speech Production

-Successful models of speech production have been developed which assume a linear system consisting of a sound source and a filter which produce an output speech ways.
+Models of Speech Production Sucossful models of speech production have been developed which sexume a linear system consisting of a sound source and a filter which produce an output speech wave.
 The properties of the source and the filter are assumed to be constant for short time intervals during the production of speech sounds.
 The linear system can be represented by the simplified diagram shown in Figure 4.